Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 > **Relevance to Automotive Feature Ranking**

 - Captures nonlinear relationships commonly observed in vehicle systems.
-- Effective for identifying variables influencing battery, thermal, and powertrain performance.
 - Can detect interacting signals that jointly affect a target parameter.
 - Useful when physical behavior depends on operating conditions and control strategies.
 - Helps uncover important variables missed by Pearson or Spearman analysis.